Theory

 Tony’s.”
 One groaned.
 “Fuckin’ killed the whole night.”

 Gravel, waves, the bay, the town front, framed under mountains and a monochrome sky.
+Gray.
 The beach held nothing but the hut and bare trees.
 He urinated at a trunk, then strolled up the coast.
 Docks came into view, but not a sail in sight.

 “We made some for you, too.”
 She sat alone with a mug, the blanket around her shoulders.
 The brave burner had been snuffed.